sripwoud/demo-failed-erc20-hack/README.md

 ## Scam 4 - forcing out of gas error
 Possible.
 But is not benefiting anyone.
 Not even the person who deployed the scam contract...

+## Scam 5 - stealing ETH within a token transfer
+Hide an ETH send in a token transfer.
+The function signature is still compliant to the standard: `transfer(address to, uint256 amount)`, but the function is made payable.
+So it is possible to steal ETH **provided there is ETH value sent when broadcasting the tx**.
+Otherwise there is nothing to steal. **Who builds the tx controls whether ETH is send or not.**

 ### Tests

 ```shell